moderndatacompany/dataos.info/docs/api_docs.md

 # SDK and API Docs

-## DataOS PyFlare SDK
+## DataOS Flare SDK

-The DataOS PyFlare SDK provides a seamless interface for executing and managing Apache Spark workloads within the DataOS ecosystem.
-To access detailed information on how to utilize the DataOS PyFlare SDK and harness its capabilities, please refer to the link: [DataOS PyFlare SDK](./api_docs/dataos_pyflare_sdk.md)
+The DataOS Flare SDK provides a seamless interface for executing and managing Apache Spark workloads within the DataOS ecosystem.
+To access detailed information on how to utilize the DataOS Flare SDK and harness its capabilities, please refer to the link: [DataOS Flare SDK](./api_docs/dataos_scala_sdk/index.html)

 ## DataOS SDK for Python